dev-xero/dev-xero/README.md

 - [x] Learning some Data Structures and Algorithms
 - [ ] Learning Fullstack Development using T3 Stack
 - [ ] Learning PostgreSQL and Prisma ORM
-- [ ] Learning Python for AI and Web Development
+- [ ] Learning Python for Machine Learning